digital-craftsman-de/cqs-routing/UPGRADE.md

 ),
 ```

-You also need to set the classes as key in the configuration of the default handler wrappers and use parameters as value.
+The bundle configuration also needs to be updated to set the classes as key in the configuration of the default handler wrappers and use parameters as value.
 Use `null` when no parameter is needed.
 This change enabled the default handler wrappers to use parameters.

 Before: